DerSpatz/PCB-reflow-solder-heat-plate/Firmware/README.md

 ## TODO

-- Needs a good amount of cleanup
+- Needs a good amount of cleanup and refactoring
 - Has a hack estimation for minimum PWM, need to find a way to improve this
+- should switch buttons to bounce2
+- if there's no current sense, write a function to approximate resistance based on temperature
+- validate temperature estimation function is correct across multiple boards